hosseinmay/SlideSwipe/README.md

 SlideSwipe
 ==========
 Use gestures to scroll through your photos!
-Uses OpenCV
+Uses OpenCV!